Owens Corning: Plants

+The company has 30 composites facilities, 31 insulation facilities, and 16 roofing facilities.

 Environmental work

-In the Kansas City metropolitan area, Owens Corning purchases locally sourced recycled glass from Ripple Glass to manufacture fiberglass insulation in its local manufacturing plant.
+In the Kansas City metropolitan area, Owens Corning purchases locally sourced recycled glass from Ripple Glass to manufacture fiberglas insulation in its local manufacturing plant.
 The joint effort between Owens Corning and Ripple Glass is helping to greatly reduce the amount of glass that would have been deposited in local Kansas City landfills.
 The Owens Corning Roofing and Asphalt Shingle Recycling Program was launched in 2009 to keep shingles out of landfills.

 In 2013, Constellation Energy built a 2.7-megawatt solar power system at an Owens Corning insulation plant in Delmar, New York.
 The power system, which is leased to Owens Corning, can produce 3.3 million kilowatt hours of electrical energy in a year.

 The National Safety Council awarded Owens Corning the Green Cross for Safety medal in 2014.
 Owens Corning received a perfect score of 100 percent on the 2015 Corporate Equality Index released by the Human Rights Campaign.
 Owens Corning has been recognized on the Dow Jones Sustainability World Index for six consecutive years as of 2015.
 It is also ranked number 1 in the 100 Best Corporate Citizens ranking by Corporate Responsibility Magazine in 2022.